How police officers can avoid claims of excessive force

 The Court also noted that, when feasible, a warning should precede the use of deadly force.

 A fair evaluation of the use of force

-Any use of force lawsuit will at least scrutinize, and possibly challenge, an agency’s use of force policies and training protocols.
+Any use-of-force lawsuit will at least scrutinize, and possibly challenge, an agency’s use of force policies and training protocols.
 The first step to managing use of force liability is to maintain a legally sound, up-to-date policy.
-The use of force policy copied ten years ago from a friend who had a city attorney take a stab at drafting a use of force policy is probably out-of-date or legally insufficient, or both.
+The use of force policy copied 10 years ago from a friend who had a city attorney take a stab at drafting a use of force policy is probably out-of-date or legally insufficient, or both.

 A great policy is worthless if officers are not trained in constitutional limitations on the use of force and the parameters of the agency’s policy.
 How many agencies require firearms qualification two or more times each year, but never provide training on the latest court decisions or statute changes that govern use of force?
 How many agencies provide regular in-service training of non-lethal less-lethal perishable skills, such as defensive tactics?
 Are your agency’s officers trained to recognize and respond to exited delirium syndrome?

 Even though police use of force is statistically uncommon, tremendous liability and potential for injury comes with each force situation.
 No use of force should merely be reported.
-Each situation is an opportunity to evaluate the officer, policy, training, equipment, etc., and ask how to approach similar situations in the future.
+Each situation is an opportunity to evaluate the officer, policy, training and equipment, and ask how to approach similar situations in the future.
 At a minimum, the agency should ask the following questions as risk management tools:

-- Was the officer’s intervention fully legal?
-Was the intervention based on a lawful objective, such as a valid arrest, detention, search, frisk, community caretaker custodian of mentally ill, defense of an officer or a citizen, or to prevent escape?
+- Was the officer’s intervention based on a lawful objective, such as a valid arrest, detention, search, frisk, community caretaker custodian of mentally ill, defense of an officer or a citizen, or to prevent escape?

 - Was the officer well-trained, qualified and competent with all force tools authorized by the agency?